planetary-social/nos-notification-service-go/README.md

 #### Using `nos-notification-service-dev` project

-1. [Download credentials for the project.][get-firebase-credentials]
+1. [Download credentials for the project][get-firebase-credentials]. **Those are your private credentials don't use them for production**.
 2. Run the following command changing `NOTIFICATIONS_APNS_CERTIFICATE_PATH`, `NOTIFICATIONS_APNS_CERTIFICATE_PASSWORD` and `NOTIFICATIONS_FIRESTORE_CREDENTIALS_JSON_PATH`:

 ```